chattarajoy/Udacity-Data-Analyst-Nanodegree-Projects/P03 Data Wrangling with MongoDB/README.md

 # Conclusion and other ideas about the dataset

 > When we audit the data, it is quite clear that although there are minor errors caused by human input, the dataset is fairly well-cleaned.
 Considering there are lots of contributors for this map, there are a great number of human errors in this project.
-I'd recommend a srtuctured input form so everyone can input the same data format to reduce this error or we can create a more robust script to clean the data on a regular basis.
+I'd recommend a structured input form so everyone can input the same data format to reduce this error or we can create a more robust script to clean the data on a regular basis.